Occupational Therapy Doctorate (OTD)

 Group of students learn from professor in clinical setting

-Build lifelong relationships with faculty mentors who are dedicated to helping you find your place in the OT field.
-They’ll share their expertise in working with different populations, guide you to customized clinical placements, and connect you with colleagues – and job opportunities – across the nation.
+Build lifelong relationships with faculty mentors who are dedicated to helping you find your place in the OT profession.
+They’ll share their expertise in working with different populations, guide you to customized clinical placements, and help you design a capstone project that speaks to your interests.
+They’ll also connect you with colleagues – and job opportunities – across the nation.

-“Every single student has a different background, a different culture, a desire for a professional niche,” says Kate Turner, academic fieldwork coordinator for the program.
+“Every single student has a different background, a different culture, a desire for a professional niche,” says program director Kate Turner.
 “I think it's important for students to know that as a professor, as a teacher, I am there as a mentor for them.
 If you're looking for that individualized experience in your education, then there's really no better place than George Fox.”

 Student working with child